cfrantz/pongo/README.md

 -----------------------
 * List - A simple linear list structure.
 * Dictionary - A simple sorted list of key/value pairs.
-* Collection - A balanced binary tree containgin kv pairs.
+* Collection - A balanced binary tree[1] containgin kv pairs.

 Updates
 =======

 Any update to a container is done with Read-Copy-Update algorithms.
-This allows concurrent readers and writers to make consistent updates to the datastore without conflicts.
+This allows concurrent readers and writers to make consistent updates to the datastore without locking and without conflicts.

 List Operations
 ===============